How to return a table in PostgreSQL function

 SELECT multiplication(5, 10);

-This is how you can reuse the function for different input values, and don’t need to write the same logic again and again.
+This is how you can reuse the function for different input values without needing to write the same logic repeatedly.

-The above example is a simple function that returns a single value but the main focus of this tutorial is how to return the record using PostgreSQL function.
-So Let’s see with real-world examples of how to return records using the PostgreSQL function.
+The above example is a simple function that returns a single value; however, the primary focus of this tutorial is on how to return a record using a PostgreSQL function.
+Let’s explore real-world examples of how to return records using the PostgreSQL function.

-Now create a retrieve_employees_using_department to get the employee’s name and salary based on the given ID using the below code.
+Now, create a retrieve_employees_using_department to get the employee’s name and salary based on the given ID using the code below.

 CREATE OR REPLACE FUNCTION retrieve_employees_using_department(department_id integer)